 Holiday Adventure Travel - Tanzania Safari - Costa Rica Nature Tour - Peru and Machu Picchu Tour September 16th, 2009 • by Matt Holmes Boundless Journeys Announces 2009 Holiday Adventure Travel Trips It about time to start thinking about holiday travel.
 Yes, it may seem early, and while it is still technically summer (although you wouldn’t know it here in Vermont), it is time to start planning this winters holiday travel.
 What better way to create great memories over… Read More »

 Tales from the Trail: Costa Rica Adventure May 28th, 2009 • by Deborah Tobey Monkeys, Sloths and Toucans, oh my . . . .
-Last week I was lucky enough to experience Costa Rica.
-It was a whirlwind tour, as I had many site inspections to do and appointments to keep, however, I did get to enjoy the magic of this beautiful country with brilliant Boundless Journeys’ guides.
-It… Read More »
+Last week I was lucky enough to join a Costa Rica adventure tour.
+It was a whirlwind trip, as I had many site inspections to do and appointments to keep, however, I did get to enjoy the magic of this beautiful country with brilliant Boundless… Read More »

 The Natural Wonders of the World May 19th, 2009 • by Matt Holmes New7Wonders, a nonprofit organization dedicated to giving the world’s citizens a voice in choosing the most stunning places on earth, is at it again.
 In 2007 they organized a global voting platform project to have people from all ends of the world vote on The New Natural Wonders of the World; organic, historical, and architectural… Read More »

 Namibia's Top Safari Lodges May 14th, 2009 • by Matt Holmes Namibia’s wilderness – a land of volcanic mountains and epic dunes – is also the backdrop for a growing number of stylish hideaways.
-From June 2009 Travel & Leisure By Richard Alleman See a slideshow of Namibia’s Top Safari Lodges.
-Namibia came onto the pop-culture radar three years ago, when Angelina Jolie and Brad Pitt… Read More »
+From June 2009 Travel & Leisure By Richard Alleman Namibia came onto the pop-culture radar three years ago, when Angelina Jolie and Brad Pitt stayed at a beach resort on the country’s… Read More »

-Top 10 Wildlife Photography Tips to Remember April 9th, 2009 • by Matt Holmes Planning the safari of a lifetime to Tanzania or Botswana?
-Here are a few tips from the pros on how best to capture the perfect moment: Shoot at the Highest Resolution – You can always compress an image for e-mail or web display later, but it’s tough to up-res or add picture information if… Read More »
+Top 10 Wildlife Photography Tips to Remember April 9th, 2009 • by Matt Holmes Planning the Tanzania or Botswana safari of a lifetime?
+Here are a few tips from the pros on how best to capture the perfect moment: Shoot at the Highest Resolution – You can always compress an image for e-mail or web display later, but it’s tough to up-res or add picture information if it’s… Read More »

-Updates from our friends at the Foundation for African Medicine and Education April 7th, 2009 • by Karen Cleary “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank Those of you who joined Boundless Journeys in July 2008 on our Tanzania Migration Safari Charity Event already know well the story of FAME, the Foundation for African Medicine and Education, and how it was… Read More »
+Updates from our friends at the Foundation for African Medicine and Education April 7th, 2009 • by Karen Cleary “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank Those of you who joined Boundless Journeys in July 2008 on our Tanzania safari for charity already know well the story of FAME, the Foundation for African Medicine and Education, and how it was founded… Read More »